pwnwriter/wood/content/blog/nepal-to-usa.md

 writings=["Transition"]
 +++

-Moving from Nepal to the USA has been one of the biggest changes in my life.The moment I landed, everything felt new and different.
-From the busy streets to the new school, I’m starting a fresh chapter in a new country.
+Moving from Nepal to the USA has been a huge change in my life.
+Everything felt new and different as soon as I arrived.
+From the busy streets to my new school, I’m starting a fresh chapter in a new country.

 ## Background
-After finishing high school, I made the decision to pursue my bachelor’s degree in the US.
-My visa interview on April 25 went well, and I was really excited to receive the approval.
-In the time leading up to my departure, I cherished moments of relaxation with my office friends and family.
+After finishing high school, I decided to get my bachelor’s degree in the US.
+My visa interview on April 25 went well, and I was thrilled to get the approval.
+Before I left, I enjoyed relaxing with my office friends and family.

-When the day finally arrived on August 19, I was overwhelmed with a mix of emotions.
-As I prepared to board the flight, my parents were there, tearfully saying their goodbyes.
-I found myself in tears as well, feeling a mix of nervousness and sadness.
-It was my first flight, and the idea of leaving my parents and starting a new chapter in a foreign land felt both exhilarating and daunting.
-The thought of facing this journey without their immediate support was intimidating, and the prospect of finding my own way was both exciting and bit scary.
+On August 19, the day of my departure, I felt overwhelmed with many emotions.
+My parents were there to say goodbye, and we were all in tears.
+It was my first flight, and leaving my parents to start a new life in a foreign country felt both exciting and scary.
+The idea of facing this journey without their immediate support was daunting, and finding my own way felt both thrilling and a bit frightening.

 ## The flight
-The flight was quite smooth overall.
-After the five hours journey from Nepal, I had a transit in Doha, where I was amazed by the size of the airport—it's enormous, and it's easy to get lost if you’re not careful.
-During the flight, I made a great new friend, which made the trip even more enjoyable.
+The flight was mostly smooth.
+After the five-hour trip from Nepal, I had a layover in Doha.
+The airport there is huge, and it’s easy to get lost.
+I made a new friend on the flight, which made the trip better.

-However, I had a bit of a hiccup with security.
-After the flight, I went through a security check with my carry-on bag, which contained just my laptop and a few essentials.
-I’m not sure if there was something specific they were concerned about, but I ended up having to go through the security check twice.
-Being alone and a little nervous, it was a bit unsettling, but I managed to handle it with a bit of humor.
+I had a small issue with security.
+I had to go through a security check twice with my carry-on bag, which had just my laptop and a few essentials.
+I was a bit nervous, but I managed to handle it with some humor.

 ## The City

-The flight from Doha to Miami was fantastic.
-The pictures and lights of Doha are still vivid in my mind—they were absolutely stunning.
+The flight from Doha to Miami was great.
+The lights and pictures of Doha were amazing.

-I finally landed in Miami around 11 o’clock morning after clearing immigration.
-The weather is really pleasant.
-The city itself is a lot of fun, especially if you enjoy its vibrant atmosphere.
+I landed in Miami around 11 AM, after clearing immigration.
+The weather here is nice, and the city is a lot of fun, especially if you like its lively atmosphere.

 <img alt="we" src="/images/nepal-usa/river.mp4" style="width: 15rem; height: 20rem; object-fit: cover;"/>